Growing trees from compact subgroups: Arc-geometric actions of groups on trees

 Given a compactly generated \tdlc group $G$ acting on a leafless tree $T$, we say the action is \defbold{arc-geometric} if the arcs form a geometric $G$-set.
 This situation can be characterised as follows:

-\begin{lemma} Let $G$ be a compactly generated \tdlc group acting on a leafless tree $T$.
-Then the action is arc-geometric if and only if $G$ has compact open arc stabilisers and preserves no proper subtree.
-Moreover, if the action is arc-geometric, then there is a $G$-metric graph $\Gamma$ on $AT$ where for all edges $\{a,b\}$ of $\Gamma$, either $b = \ol{a}$ or $o_T(a) = o_T(b)$. \end{lemma}
+\begin{lemma}[{See also \cite[Theorem~11]{KronMoller}}] Let $G$ be a compactly generated \tdlc group acting on a leafless tree $T$. \begin{enumerate}[label=(\roman*)] \item The action is arc-geometric if and only if $G$ has compact open arc stabilisers and preserves no proper subtree. \item Suppose the action of $G$ on $T$ is arc-geometric.
+Then there is a $G$-metric graph $\Gamma$ with vertex set $V\Gamma = AT$ where for all arcs $(a,b)$ of $\Gamma$, either $b = \ol{a}$ or $o_T(a) = o_T(b)$.
+Moreover, for almost separated set $X$ in $VT$, the set $A_TX$ of all arcs of $T$ between vertices of $X$ is almost separated in $\Gamma$, so we have a $G$-equivariant quotient map $\Ends G \rightarrow \ol{\Ends} T$. \end{enumerate} \end{lemma}

 \begin{proof} Suppose the action is arc-geometric; by definition, $G$ has compact open arc stabilisers.
 Now let $T'$ be a proper $G$-invariant subtree.
-Then since $T'$ is leafless, there is some geodesic ray $r$ of $T$ such that $r(0)$ is a vertex of $T'$, but thereafter $r$ is outside $T'$.
+Then since $T$ is leafless, there is some geodesic ray $r$ of $T$ such that $r(0)$ is a vertex of $T'$, but thereafter $r$ is outside $T'$.
 In particular, we see that the distance from $r(n)$ to $T'$ tends to infinity, meaning that the arcs in the image of $r$ lie in infinitely many $G$-orbits, a contradiction.
 Thus $G$ preserves no proper subtree.

 Conversely, suppose that $G$ has compact open arc stabilisers and preserves no proper subtree of $T$.
 After taking a quotient with compact kernel we may assume $G$ acts faithfully on $T$.
 By \cite[Proposition~6.6]{ReidSmith} one sees that $G$ has finitely many orbits on $AT$, and $G_v$ is compactly generated for each vertex $v$.
 Thus $G$ has arc-geometric action on $T$.
 Consider now the action of $G_v$ on $o\inv(v)$: given $a,b \in o\inv(v)$, then $a$ and $b$ are in the same $G$-orbit if and only if they are in the same $G_v$-orbit, and $G_a = (G_v)_a$.
 Thus $o\inv(v)$ is a geometric $G_v$-set.
 Now take $v_1,\dots,v_k$ to be representatives of the $G$-orbits on $VT$, and for $1 \le i \le k$ make a connected locally finite graph $\Gamma_{v_i}$ with vertex set $o\inv(v_i)$, such that $G_{v_i}$ acts geometrically on $\Gamma_{v_i}$.
-We then define a graph $\Gamma$ with vertex set $AT$ and edges
+We then define a graph $\Gamma$ with vertex set $AT$ and arcs